 Cell phones may be used in hospital lobbies, on patient floors and in patient rooms.
 Cell phones may not be used in the ICU except in waiting areas.
 Public phones are located on several floors of our hospitals.
 Ask for directions at any Information Desk, or ask a Unit Host.
 More information about phones.

 We are a smoke-free environment indoors and out in the interest of our patients, families, visitors and staff.
-Information about our Smoking Policy, including a map of the outdoor smoke-free areas, is available online or at any information desk.
+Information about our Smoke-Free Campus including a map of the outdoor smoke-free areas, is available online or at any information desk.

 - Access to Respectful Care

 - Information about Billing